How to Make a Sourdough Life-Changing Bread

 bread in loaf pan

-When ready, place the bread into a 350˚F hot oven for 20 minutes.
-Then, I take the bread out of the loaf pan by the parchment paper and with the parchment paper return it to the oven for another 20 minutes.
+When ready, place the bread into a 350ËšF hot oven for 20 minutes.
+Then, I take the bread out of the loaf pan with the parchment paper and with the parchment paper return it to the oven for another 20 minutes.
 You can check it for readiness now: if you gently tap the bottom with your knuckle, it should make a hollow sound.
 Most often, it is not quite ready so I’ll take it off the parchment paper and return it to the oven for another 10-20 minutes.

 When fully baked, let it cool on a cooling rack.
-It is so delicious that you’ll probably want to eat it all in one sitting … However, you can slice the entire bread and freeze it, only taking out a slice at a time and thaw it in the toaster.
+It is so delicious that you’ll probably want to eat it all in one sitting … However, you can slice the entire bread and freeze it, only taking out a slice at a time and thawing it in the toaster.
 Even though I am not a fan of plastic, I usually put it into a plastic bag and keep it in the refrigerator.
 Enjoy!!

 Sourdough Life Changing Bread